Hemophagocytic lymphohistiocytosis: Signs and symptoms

 HLH presents as a severe illness with sepsis-like symptoms.
 HLH clinically manifests with fever, enlargement of the liver and spleen, enlarged lymph nodes, yellow discoloration of the skin and eyes, and a rash.
-Laboratory findings may include cytopenia (low platelets, anemia, and less commonly neutropenia (low neutrophils, a type of white blood cell)), elevated ferritin, elevated triglyceride levels, low fibrinogen levels, transaminitis, elevated lactate dehydrogenase (among others).
+Laboratory findings may include cytopenia (low platelets, anemia, and less commonly neutropenia (low levels of neutrophils in the blood, a type of white blood cell)), extremely high levels of ferritin, elevated triglyceride levels, low fibrinogen levels, elevated levels of liver enzymes in the blood, and elevated blood levels of lactate dehydrogenase, among others.
 The findings of elevated ferritin, transaminases (ALT and AST), and hepatosplenomegaly (enlarged liver and spleen) are almost universally seen.
 Ferritin levels and soluble IL-2 receptor alpha can be tracked as markers of disease activity and response to treatment.
 Low fibrinogen levels and disseminated intravascular coagulation (DIC) in HLH can present as diffuse bleeding.
 Skin changes include bruising (petechia and purpura) and a maculopapular rash.
 Neurologic symptoms include seizures and incoordination (ataxia) in older children.

-The onset of HLH occurs before the age of one year in approximately 70 percent of cases.
+The onset of HLH occurs before the age of one year in approximately 70% of cases.
 Familial HLH should be suspected if siblings are diagnosed with HLH or if symptoms recur when therapy has been stopped.

+The symptoms of primary (familial HLH) are similar to those of secondary HLH with no distinguishing features between the two forms.

+HLH often present as sepsis that is unresponsive to standard treatments.